C-HARRIETH/EDA_-Financial-Inclusion/README.md

 # EDA_-Financial-Inclusion
-Figuring out how we can predict which individuals are most likely to have or use a bank account.
+Figuring out how individuals who are most likely to have or use a bank account can be predicted.

 #### By **CHEBET HARRIETH**